 - Once the criteria as described above is met, the student is tagged in our district GT roster and the GT Facilitator will send home a permission slip that will give the school permission to provide services to that student.
 These services often include meeting with groups of other GT students for advanced coursework provided by the GT Facilitator.
 Additionally, the GT Facilitator will write an Advanced Learning Plan in conjunction with the parents', classroom teachers' and student's input.
 This plan will be updated each year and will follow the child through 12th grade.

 5) What happens if my child does not qualify for the GT program?

 - A student whose test scores don't yet meet the requirements will be placed on our Watch List so that future test scores will be monitored and updated.
-A student who meets some of the criteria could be placed in the Talent Pool and will receive some services from the GT Facilitator but will not have an Advanced Learning Plan written for him/her.
+A student who meets some of the criteria could be placed in the Talent Pool and might receive some services from the GT Specialist but will not have an Advanced Learning Plan written for him/her.